-Police Department has also entered into a Memorandum of Understanding with the Phoenix Police Department that coordinates and defines criminal matters that each agency will investigate.
 Grand Canyon University Police investigate misdemeanor and certain lower-class felony crimes occurring on campus or GCU owned properties.
-The Phoenix Police Department investigates all crimes surrounding GCU property and higher-class felony crimes that occur on campus.
+The Phoenix Police Department investigates all crimes in the surrounding neighborhood and may be called to investigate higher-class felony crimes that occur on campus.